 High Output Management

 Andy Grove was the former Chairman and CEO of Intel.
 He was also a mentor to Ben Horowitz, who writes the Foreword to the latest version of the book.
-Grove unfortunately passed away in 2016 but he left an incredible legacy in High Output Management (Amazon UK, US), which provides plenty of highly practical advice for new managers and leaders: what are high leverage activities and how to focus on them, how many direct reports are optimal, the efficiency of meetings and how to run them (including 1:1s), how to give performance feedback, compensation and promotions and employee training programs.
+Grove unfortunately passed away in 2016 but he left an incredible legacy in High Output Management.
+Originally published in 1982, this book is a timeless classic, providing plenty of highly practical advice for new managers and leaders: what are high leverage activities and how to focus on them, how many direct reports are optimal, the efficiency of meetings and how to run them (including 1:1s), how to give performance feedback, compensation and promotions and employee training programs.

 Trillion Dollar Coach: The Leadership Handbook of Silicon Valley’s Bill Campbell